-When you’re reaching out to an investor for the first time, odds are the first thing you do is hunt down their email address.
-A tried and true intro method, a cold email is your first opportunity to introduce your company to investors.
-For most buy-side professionals, an email is the mode of choice for issuers and is usually the first step in a lasting relationship.
+When you’re reaching out to an investor for the first time, the logical first step is to find their email address.
+A tried and true method, a cold email is the first opportunity to introduce a company to investors.
+In fact, for most buy-side professionals, an email is the mode of choice for issuers, and is a solid pillar in a lasting relationship.

 With over 42.1% of buy-side respondents indicating a preference for email and another 15.7% with no preference, sending a preliminary email is a no brainer.

-For example, Irwin’s constantly expanding investor database includes hundreds of thousands contacts and coverage details about the industries they’re invested in.
-You can search potential investors by location, industry and geographical focus, market cap, style, and by many other factors as well.
+For example, Irwin’s constantly expanding investor database includes hundreds of thousands contacts plus coverage details about the industries they’re invested in.
+Users can search potential investors by location, industry and geographical focus, market cap, style, and various other critical factors.

 Here are some examples of what NOT to do: